RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 really are.
 I iterated through 12 different designs for my bed of nails block.
 First, I thought I could use breadboard wire that already had little pins at the end.
-But between the varying lengths of the pins and the need to angle the wires in a fan to accound for the thickness of the insulation, this failed quickly.
+But between the varying lengths of the pins and the need to angle the wires in a fan to account for the thickness of the insulation, this failed quickly.
 Next I started using single-strand hookup wire.
 Again, any design that relied on the length of the uninsulated tip of the wire proved too unreliable.
 Finally I tried a design with two tiny holes for each wire, so that a loop